ritvikmath/mapping-colombia-wetlands/README.md

 ## (3) WetlandPrediction.ipynb

-1. Run the drive code and wait for it to complete.
+1. Run the driver code and wait for it to complete.

 **Expected Output**: rasters in each sub-region directory starting with "predicted..." which contain the wetland sub-type predictions within that sub-region

 ## (4) PostProcessing.ipynb

-1. Run the drive code and wait for it to complete.
+1. Run the driver code and wait for it to complete.

 **Expected Output**: rasters in each sub-region directory starting with "new_baseline..." which contain the updated baseline map for that sub-region.